1317/Tools4LANraragi/Readme.md

 ## `LargeZipArchives.py`

 This script is used together with `ResizeAndCompressZip.py` to help you find the large zip archives that need to be processed.
-The averaged image size of the zip archive is calculated and the archives with size larger than the threshold (per image, default is 10MB) will be listed.
+The averaged image size of the zip archive is calculated and the archives with size larger than the threshold (per image, 5MB by default) will be listed.